rappaport-dev/Barren-Plateau/README.md

 # Measurement Induced Landscape Transitions (MILT)

 ## Overview
-This repository contains the source code for "Measurement-induced landscape transitions in hybrid variational quantum circuits," The code is structured to facilitate the reproduction of results and figures presented in the paper.
+This repository contains the source code for "Measurement-Induced Landscape Transitions and Coding Barren Plateaus in Hybrid Variational Quantum Circuits".
+The code is structured to facilitate the reproduction of results and figures presented in the paper.
 Key computations are performed by four primary Python scripts, labeled `MILT_`, which are utilized by various other scripts stored along with their outputs in the `results` folder.

 **Technical Summary**: the code is a high-performance Python library for analyzing **Measurement-Induced Landscape Transitions** in Variational Quantum Eigensolvers (VQE).
 This codebase implements parallelized gradient descent strategies to mitigate Barren Plateaus in hybrid quantum circuits.